kevinmel2000/monorepo/README.md

 Standard Go webserver with several builtin endpoints:
 - `metrics` endpoint to expose metrics for Prometheus
 - `healthcheck` endpoint to check the health of service
+- `status` endpoint to expose current service env and configuration

 Internally `webserver` use `route` package and `gorilla/mux` to automatically expose `http-metrics` and add timeout mechanism